weather34/Weather34-AuroraMKII/README.md

 WeatherCat

-or any other non meteobridge software or API
+or any other non meteobridge software or API(not listed above)